 In early April RWE and E.On joined Swedish energy group Vattenfall in launching a claim in the Germany's highest court for compensation from the government, accusing it of expropriating their nuclear plants.

-Merkel's government could be forced to pay billions of euros in damages to the power groups, if the constitutional court rules in the compatogether to develop wind energy projects in overseas markets.
+Merkel's government could be forced to pay billions of euros in damages to the power groups, if the constitutional court rules in the companies' favour.

 Doosan, Kepco sign MoU on wind energy